Xanzhu

 3. For the Product Key, select I don't have a product key.

-1. Read and accept the license agreement, then click Next.
+2. Read the license agreement, then click Accept.

-2. Select the default location to install Windows and click Next.
+3. Select the default location to install Windows and click Next.
+(This might skip and go directly into installing).

 Windows will now begin installing.
 This will take some time.

 After this process, the virtual machine will restart.
-Notice that you will get the same prompt to "Press Any Key or CD to enter startup."
+Notice that you might get the same prompt to "Press Any Key or CD to enter startup."
 This is because the ISO is still attached.
+It may also just boot normally but it is important to remove this ISO file.

 1. Select the Disc Icon in the UTM Taskbar.